Now that we know how to separate out the mean and turbulent parts, we can look at the concept of kinematic flux.

 Let’s look at the kinematic heat flux in the vertical direction.
 Also, we are interested in the vertical transport of thermal energy and so we do not want to think about the adiabatic variation in temperature due to vertical motion, since an air parcel's temperature decreases with height even in adiabatic ascent.
 We can accomplish this by using the potential temperature and not the virtual temperature, which falls off with height adiabatically while the potential temperature is constant with height. θ does not equal T except at 1000 hPa, so we need to keep that in mind.

-Write down the expression for the vertical flux of potential temperature, which is just equal to the vertical wind times the potential temperature:
+Write down the expression for the vertical flux of potential temperature, which is just equal to the vertical wind times the potential temperature, and then take the Reynolds average of that flux:

 Let’s consider how this flux works at moving thermal energy.
-A typical condition for the mixed boundary layer is a superadiabatic layer near the heated surface.
+A typical condition for the mixed boundary layer is a superadiabatic layer near the heated surface (i.e., θ decreases with height).

 Let’s look at the different cases.